digydigdogdead/RPG-Utility/README.md

 - **Incoporate conditions to Initiative Tracker**: A request has been made to include player conditions in the Initiative tracker page

 ### Acknowledgements:
 This project makes frequent use of [Xceed's WPF Toolkit](https://github.com/xceedsoftware/wpftoolkit), specifically the Integer Up Down control, and NewtonSoft.Json for saving and loading data.
+The icon is a segment from official art for the podcast Dice So Nice I Said Dice Twice, illustrated by Kevin Ryan, used with permission.